hisie/django-address/README.md

 ## Disclaimer

+Fork from eyesnz/django-address to add support to force language and, later, Correcte the issue with the couble entity creation when using many languages in the project

 These instructions are a little shabby, I haven't had a whole lot of time to devote to explaining things thoroughly.
 If you're interested in using this but are having trouble getting it setup please feel free to email me at